RevenueHunt/docs/docs/reference/quiz-builder.md

 **...** - Click to open the restore menu.

-- **Create a new quiz usign this version** - Creates a new quiz on our dashbaord based on this version of the current quiz.
+- **Create a new quiz usign this version** - Create a new quiz on our dashboard based on this version of the current quiz.

 - **Rename this version** - Allows you to rename this saved version of the quiz.